-1. Start With A Clean Nails
+1. Start With Clean Nails

 The first step to clipping your nails involves starting with clean nails.
 Now, I know you may be wondering what I mean by starting with a cleaner nail, well, the truth is this.
-If your nails are dirty, there’s the possibility of introducing bacterial in case there’s an accidental cut.
+If your nails are dirty, there’s the possibility of introducing bacteria in case there’s an accidental cut.

 In the case of dirt underneath your nails, you can use the curved end of the nail file to take them out also, don’t soak your nails in water for too long.
 It’s easier to trim hard nails than when they’re wet.

 Here’s something about wet nails.
-They tend to split way too much so the best way we’ve found to be effective as far as cleaning your nails is concerned is to wash them very quick.
+They tend to split way too much so the best way we’ve found to be effective as far as cleaning your nails is concerned is to wash them very quickly.
 A 15-20 seconds wash should be fine.